On the statistics of random-to-top shuffles: Balls in Boxes

 \section{Balls in Boxes}

-The purpose of this short section is to examine the distribution of the random variable $K^r_n$ which counts the number of occupied boxes when $r$ balls are thrown into $n$ boxes uniformly at random.
-Later in this paper, we will exploit our knowledge of $K^r_n$ together with the combinatorial decompositions in Section $\ref{Section 4}$ to prove our main results.
-The occupancy (or coupon collector) problem has been studied in great generality, and it is out of the scope of this paper to survey the many results.
+In this section, we study the distribution of the random variable $K_{r,n}$, which counts the number of occupied boxes when $r$ balls are thrown independently and uniformly into $n$ boxes.
+Later in this paper, we will exploit our knowledge of the random variable $K_{r,n}$ together with the combinatorial decompositions in Section $\ref{Section 4}$ to prove our main results.
+The occupancy (or coupon collector) problem has been studied in great generality, and it is beyond the scope of this paper to survey the many results.
 A good reference in this area is Ferrante and Saltalamacchia \cite{Ferrante}.
-We will provide reformulations of a few classical results of Weiss \cite{Weiss1958Limiting}, who studied the number of \textit{un}occupied boxes in the same setup. \begin{proposition} Let $K^r_n$ be the number of occupied boxes when $r$ balls are thrown into $n$ boxes uniformly at random.
-Then, we have \begin{enumerate} \item $\Ex[K^r_n]=n-n(1-1/n)^r$ \item $\Var K^r_n = n(1-1/n)^r +n(n-1)(1-2/n)^r -n^2(1-1/n)^{2r}\sim n(e^{-c}-(1+c)e^{-2c})$ when $r=cn$, and \item We have
+We will provide reformulations of a few classical results of Weiss \cite{Weiss1958Limiting}, who studied the number of \textit{un}occupied boxes in the same setup. \begin{proposition} Let $K_{r,n}$ be the number of occupied boxes when $r$ balls are thrown into $n$ boxes uniformly at random.
+Then, we have \begin{enumerate} \item $\Ex[K_{r,n}]=n-n(1-1/n)^r$ \item $\Var K_{r,n} = n(1-1/n)^r +n(n-1)(1-2/n)^r -n^2(1-1/n)^{2r}\;\;\;\\ \text{and}\;\;\;\Var K_{cn,n}\sim n(e^{-c}-(1+c)e^{-2c})$. \item We have